mattkirkland/design-methods/notepad.md

 - decarbonization guide / tool (educate and help me decarbonize my life)
 - young person EOL toolkit (GYST basically) Talk to old people and figure out what needs to happen, then make it intelligible for young people.

-You choose: books / clothes / cars / climate / death
+You choose: books / clothes / cars / climate / death.
+Spin the wheel to choose one.
+Or pick a